U-Turn

 There are exceptions to the rule (age, offending, FGC files).
 Please enquire within.

-Counties Manukau police will use AWHI to refer.
+Counties Manukau, Waitemata and Waikato police (Hamilton City only) will use AWHI to refer.
 All other areas to refer on spreadsheet via email.

 Relevant forms: